Sharath-N/nodejs-couchbase-microservice/README.md

 ### Introduction

-The repository contains a simple product micro service illustration using NodeJS BackEnd and Couchbase Database with Error Handling.
+The repository contains a simple product micro service illustration of CRUD(Create, Retrieve, Update, Delete) operations using NodeJS BackEnd and Couchbase Database with Error Handling.

 ---
 ### Software Dependencies